viverae/kitchen-cabinet/README.md

 License:
 ========

-Copyright 2014 Taylor Price,  OneHealth Solutions, Inc.
+Copyright 2014 OneHealth Solutions, Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.